 As I continued to excel in lower secondary, I applied for bursaries after bursaries.
 Coupled with my usual habit of saving a portion of my pocket money, I managed to have around $5,000 worth of savings before I graduated from secondary school to attend JC.

-During my Junior College days, the financial situation became slightly better as my mother started working too.
+During my Junior College days, the financial situation became slightly better.
 I was therefore able to focus better on my academic studies.
 Nevertheless, money issue was still at the back of my mind.

 I was still very thrifty, and I did not socialise much with my friends as I found it a waste of money to go out and have expensive lunches or go shopping for unnecessary clothings.
 Instead, I found most of my time using the internet at home to either play games or learn new things.